MarinComo/ChromeIGStory/README.md

 ### Running and Developing

-In order to run the extension locally, follow the steps below.
+In order to build the extension locally to install it in chrome, run the following in the root directory:

-- In the root directory, run:

 ```
 yarn gulp
 ```

-- A /build folder will be generated.
+A `build` folder will be generated.
 Visit chrome://extensions/ in your browser, enable Developer mode, and drag the build folder onto the page to install the extension.

+#### Watch mode

-- If you want to have the build folder will be regenerated on the fly every time you make a change in the code, use `yarn gulp watch` instead of `yarn gulp`.
+If you want to have the build folder will be regenerated on the fly every time you make a change in the code, use `yarn gulp watch` instead of `yarn gulp`.
 You must go back to chrome://extensions/ and reinstall the extension to see any changes.

 # License